 If your pet helps you cope with a mental or emotional health condition, an emotional support animal letter protects your right to live with that animal in Oklahoma — even in housing with a strict no-pet policy.
 Oklahoma City, Tulsa, and the Norman university market all feature rental stock where pet restrictions are common.

 Our Oklahoma-licensed mental health professionals serve renters across the state — from the capital, Oklahoma City, to its largest city, Oklahoma City, plus Oklahoma City, Tulsa, Norman and Edmond and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Generalized anxiety, panic disorder, or chronic worry that interferes with focus, sleep, or daily routines.